sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### IV.
 How to identify a high issue:

 1. Definite loss of funds without (extensive) limitations of external conditions.
-Extensive limitations cannot be controlled by the attacker.
 The loss must exceed 1%.
 2. Inflicts serious non-material losses (doesn't include contract simply not working).

 ### V. How to identify a medium issue: